 - have regular dental or oral health check-ups

-Wait at least half an hour before brushing your teeth after consuming acid drinks or vomiting.
-Use a soft tooth brush and fluoride toothpaste.
+Wait at least half an hour before brushing your teeth after consuming acidic drinks or vomiting.
+Use a soft toothbrush and fluoride toothpaste.

 Avoid giving babies sugary drinks or fruit juice, as they can damage teeth as they first appear.

 Learn more here about the development and quality assurance of healthdirect content.